LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

-### Multiple cases can be used to execute one statement
+#### Multiple cases can be used to execute one statement

+In this example, the same response is given for "grey" and "gray" as well as "brown" and "white".

 ```javascript
  let color = prompt("What is a common color for a mouse?");